benhuson/attachment-taxonomy-support/readme.txt

 Contributors: husobj
 Tags: taxonmies, taxonomy, attachment, attachments, media, categories, category, tag, tags, image, images Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.5
 Stable tag: 1.2

-Improved taxonomy support for media and attachments.
+Improved taxonomy support for media and attachments in versions of WordPress prior to 3.5.

 == Description ==

 The Attachment Taxonomy Support provides better support for media and attachments in WordPress versions before WordPress 3.5+.

+In versions of WordPress subsequent to 3.5 it just registers 'attachment_category' and 'attachment_tag' taxonomies.

 == Installation ==